-- 8.1 Stage 1, approval to progress, takes place in two parts: - 8.2 Part 1: approval to progress must be received from: - i.
-Director of Research Centre who will consider research alignment and supervisory capacity; - ii.
-Associate Dean of Research who will consider strategic fit with School Research Plans and resource; - Director of Doctoral School and Research Operations who will consider the suitability of the proposed programme and broad strategic suitability; - iv.
-NTU Global Associate Director who will consider partner suitability. - 8.3 Part 2: once approval to progress is received, the following documentation must be prepared to move to Stage 2: - i.
-Proposal Form - ii.
-International Partner Assessment Form (NTU Global) - iii.
-Financial Due Diligence (International Business Partner) - iv.
+- 8.1 Stage 1, approval to progress, takes place in two parts: - 8.2 Part 1: approval to progress must be received from: - a.
+Director of Research Centre who will consider research alignment and supervisory capacity; - b.
+Associate Dean of Research who will consider strategic fit with School Research Plans and resource; - Director of Doctoral School and Research Operations who will consider the suitability of the proposed programme and broad strategic suitability; - d.
+NTU Global Associate Director who will consider partner suitability. - 8.3 Part 2: once approval to progress is received, the following documentation must be prepared to move to Stage 2: - a.
+Proposal Form - b.
+International Partner Assessment Form (NTU Global) - c.
+Financial Due Diligence (International Business Partner) - d.
 Research Environment Checklist (School)